 Newfound Gap, Foothills Parkway, and Kuwahi (restored from Clingmans Dome)

 As captivating as these locations are, we don’t typically recommend them for elopements if you’re looking for a more quiet, nature-immersed experience.
 Their vast beauty naturally draws larger crowds, which can take away from the intimate atmosphere many couples are seeking.
 These spots are limited to busy parking areas and roadside pullouts, often filled with other visitors.
 That said, we’re not ruling them out entirely.
-Take this Kuwahi elopement, for example, where the couple chose the highest point in GSMNP for its deep symbolism.
 Just be sure to weigh the pros and cons carefully before deciding.

 Newfound Gap is frequently closed during the shoulder season and winter months due to snow, ice, and high winds.
 Foothills Parkway allows only two ceremonies per day and may close during strong winds.
 At Kuwahi, ceremonies are not permitted on the observation tower, only in the adjacent parking area.

-As Smoky Mountain elopement photographers who prioritize Leave No Trace ethics and respect for park regulations, we offer helpful suggestions during the planning process to ensure you have the experience you envision.
+As an Smoky Mountain elopement videographer and photographer team who prioritizes Leave No Trace ethics and respect for park regulations, we offer helpful suggestions during the planning process to ensure you have the experience you envision.
 For instance, to work around food and alcohol restrictions, we recommend booking a campsite where you can enjoy a picnic, share a glass of wine, or even spend the night!
 If you’re dreaming of a celebratory champagne spray, we suggest using sparkling water instead.
 Our favorite is Topo Chico’s 750mL glass bottle.
 We’ll save the real champagne for a toast at your cabin or campsite.
 Here’s a highlight of the most asked about restrictions:

 While there are no entrance fees for the Great Smoky Mountain National Park, they do have a required parking tag for all vehicles parking for longer than 15 minutes.
 We recommend purchasing these online at recreation.gov before visiting to save time and effort.
 However, they can be purchased at visitor centers and a few kiosk located throughout the park.